Top Festivals in Peru 2024 & 2025 | Gourmet, Music and Dance

 The Cajamarca Carnival is an annual celebration held in early March in the town of Cajamarca, which is recognized as the city of Carnival.
 The main events include the coronation of the Carnival Queen, the parade of floats, water and paint wars, etc.

 The Carnival Queen is chosen from among the most beautiful young women in each community.
 The candidates wear flamboyant costumes and tour the city with lively musical performances.
 Water and paint wars are a Cajamarca Carnival tradition.
-People carry buckets of a mixture of paint, water, and flour to throw at each other, as if returning to joyful games in childhood.
+People carry buckets of a mixture of paint, water, and flour to throw at each other as if returning to joyful games in childhood.
 Whether you're young or old, you can unleash yourself in the paint wars!
 In the parade of Carnival, you can see residents gather, wearing exaggerated colorful dress costumes and huge hats, and sing through the streets.
 All the streets are filled with revelry!

 Pisco Sour Day is celebrated on the first Saturday of February.
 Pisco, a cocktail, is one of Peru's official products.
-As one of the world's 50 best-selling cocktails named in the 2021 Drinks International magazine, the Pisco Sour has its evident popularity.
+As one of the world's 50 best-selling cocktails named in the 2021 Drinks International magazine, the Pisco Sour has evident popularity.

 The pisco has a mix of flavors, a colorful appearance, and an intense aroma.
 The wine is mixed with some syrup, lemon juice, and egg whites.
 After a good shake, all the flavors blend together just right.
 Wineries will organize great celebrations where you can sample different piscos and buy some beautiful pisco kits as souvenirs.
 There will also be food fairs to taste authentic Peruvian food.
 Ceviche, a popular Peruvian dish, is the perfect pairing with Pisco Sour!
 There will also be Pisco history exhibitions and concerts to help you know more about the wonderful Pisco Sour.